Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 Contact a Depo-Provera Lawyer Near Me in Birmingham, Alabama

 At Fob James Law Firm, our job is to help you to the best of our ability and fight for you.
-If you have been diagnosed with a meningioma brain tumor after using Depo-Provera, Depo-SubQ Provera, or a generic medroxyprogesterone acetate injection, contact our Alabama Depo-Provera lawsuit lawyers immediately.
+If you have been diagnosed with a meningioma brain tumor after using Depo-Provera, Depo-SubQ Provera, or a generic medroxyprogesterone acetate injection, contact our Alabama Depo-Provera attorneys immediately.

 We can determine if you are eligible to file a lawsuit or not.
 It will not cost you anything to speak with us.
 Additionally, you will never pay us anything until we successfully settle or win your case in court.